 Across the corridor, new infrastructure is coming in the form of rail and roads that will hugely improve connectivity, but really captivating, attractive places, which allow people to flourish – whether new or reinvented – are rarely accidental.

-This is why the National Infrastructure Commission, an independent body with cross-party support that provides advice to government on infrastructure policy and strategy, is launching this free-to-enter, two-stage ideas contest aimed at broad multidisciplinary teams of urban designers; architects; planning, policy, and community specialists; landscape designers; development economists; and others with local knowledge and general insight Submissions from international teams and are welcome.
+This is why the National Infrastructure Commission, an independent body with cross-party support that provides advice to government on infrastructure policy and strategy, decided to run this free-to-enter, two-stage ideas contest.
+Currently in its second and final stage, the competition’s initial open call for entries was aimed at broad multidisciplinary teams of urban designers; architects; planning, policy, and community specialists; landscape designers; development economists; and others with local knowledge and general insight.
+Submissions from international teams and students were welcome.
+Fifty-eight teams responded at the competition’s first stage, from which the jury selected a shortlist of four to produce design concepts.

 A strategy that integrates placemaking with infrastructure is essential for the area to achieve sustainable progress that speaks to all communities and creates a sound basis for economic success.
 The knowledge economy is particularly vulnerable to talent relocating – the job may be great, but this is just one factor among many.
 How does the environment measure up?
 What is the community like?
 Is this a place to settle and make a future, to live happily and healthily?